amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 This plugin provides three Braket devices for PennyLane:

-* :class:`pennylane_braket.AWSSimulatorDevice <~AWSSimulatorDevice>`: provides an PennyLane device for the Braket simulators
+* :class:`braket.pennylane_braket.AWSSimulatorDevice <~AWSSimulatorDevice>`: provides an PennyLane device for the Braket simulators

-* :class:`pennylane_braket.AWSIonQDevice <~AWSIonQDevice>`: provides an PennyLane device for the Braket IonQ QPU
+* :class:`braket.pennylane_braket.AWSIonQDevice <~AWSIonQDevice>`: provides an PennyLane device for the Braket IonQ QPU

-* :class:`pennylane_braket.AWSRigettiDevice <~AWSRigettiDevice>`: provides an PennyLane device for the Braket Rigetti QPU
+* :class:`braket.pennylane_braket.AWSRigettiDevice <~AWSRigettiDevice>`: provides an PennyLane device for the Braket Rigetti QPU

 Using the devices